-Situated just outside of town, award-winning Nong Nooch Garden makes for an excellent day trip for visitors of all ages.
-Nearby, you will also find the splendid Buddha image that has skilfully been laser-etched into the side of a cliff at Khao Chi Chan.
+The tropical gardens at Nong Nooch Garden are located just out of town and it is near here where you can find a splendid Buddha image that has been laser-etched into the side of a cliff at Khao Chi Chan.

 A number of championship standard golf courses can be found within easy reach of Pattaya.
 Test your skills on some of the best courses in the region which have hosted events from the Asian Tour.

 Where to stay in Pattaya